Wednesday, May 23rd

 Just being here and experiencing the vitality and youthfulness of Israel is an inspiration in itself.
 Your life will be full of new sights and experiences and you will want to paint them all.
 You will never find yourself lacking in themes.

-It took me a couple of years to get settled in Modi’in and to do all the things necessary to rebuild my home and lifestyle, including taking ulpan.
+It took me a couple of years to get settled in Modi’in and to do all the things necessary to rebuild my home and lifestyle, including taking Ulpan.
 While I was getting my personal infrastructure established, I was able to become an active member of the Modi’in Artists group and participated in their annual Studio Tours.
 I also had my first solo show at the Heichal HaTarbut (theatre gallery).
 Now I have established myself as a member of the artists’ community and I continually enjoy meeting new artists.

 It is exciting to be able to interact with other Jewish artists and to explore and develop Jewish themes.
 We have Neot Kedumim nearby which is the Biblical Nature Reserve and it has been a source of inspiration.
 In addition, we make frequent Tiyulim, short trips to various places in the country, and I take photos that I can use as references in my studio.
 There are lots of opportunities to paint on location but if you work in watercolors, as I do, you will find that there is a challenge in drying time for both paint and paper.
 I have been able to sell some of my work here and I have learned to paint in a very colorful style using watercolors.
 Not many artists here are skilled in watercolor technique, so if this is your specialty, you can develop a niche.